codeTrackLift/lmnophoto/readme.md

 </ol>

 ## About
+The website is deployed and maintained with client permission to share as part of my portfolio.

 This is my first freelance project and was completed as a self-taught developer on Day 41 of #100DaysOfCode.
 Thanks for the opportunity to create this landingpage for LMNOPhoto.biz!

-The website is deployed and maintained, with client permission to share as part of my portfolio.

 ## Features & Roadmap
 - [x] Custom designed logo